 The Insights tool can also help understand your list growth.
 You’ll easily find your total subscribers as well the number of new ones added.
 And very importantly, you can see where your most engaged subscribers are coming from.
 To learn more check out the Email Insights and Reporting guide.

-Growing an email list is a simple as providing multiple opportunities for people to opt-in to hear from you.
-Here are a few popular ways to collect sign ups for your email list:
+Growing an email list is as simple as providing multiple opportunities for people to opt in.
+Here are a few popular ways to collect signups for your email list:

 Create up a sign-up form and ask for information that you can use now and later.
 Things like birth date or age, company info, or geographic area can come in handy down the line when you set up segments.
 And a sign-up form can be added to various spots on your site besides the homepage.
 Think about using it on the Contact Us page or on your blog to help get more sign ups.
 To get started using a subscribe form, follow these instructions.

 The point of purchase is a perfect time to ask customers to sign up for your emails.
 After all, these are people who have a clear interest in what you offer.
-Using an integration tool like Zapier can help make sure all captured email addresses are automatically added to your lists.
+Using an integration tool like Zapier can ensure all captured email addresses are automatically added to your lists.

 If you have built a following on social media, then it’s an excellent opportunity to get them to sign up for your email list.
 You can quickly add a subscribe form to your Facebook page using our Facebook Subscribe Application.